0x9ONU/Obsidian-Notes/4 - Senior Year/Spring 2026/Gender/Final Paper/Identity Abuse within a Bedroom Pop Confessional -  A Media Critque of WillyRodriguezWasTaken’s Final Album.md

 And now I'm givin' up (You will show)
 So don't you ever stop (How you love)
 ```

+Yet again, another first occurrence of a theme of the album occurs: the difficulty of leaving such a

 - Here, the narrator wants to give up, however, at the slight talking of his abuser in the back of his mind, he immediately gives back into begging for the cycle to continue